z5labs/zeus/hardware/sensor/ac/README.md

 # AC sensor

-The goal of this sensor is to accurately measure voltage and current through induction.
+The goal of this sensor is to accurately measure the voltage and current of a wire through induction.